8 SMEs Using Patents as part of their Business Strategy

 The company, owing to its innovation and strong IP has earned an investment from BGF (formerly, Business Growth Fund) – a UK investment company formed by Barclays, HSBC, Lloyds Bank, Royal Bank of Scotland and Standard Chartered bank – of a whopping Euro 5.5 Million till date, among other investments.

-ObjectVideo Inc. formerly known as DiamondBack Vision, Inc., founded in 1998, is well known for its intelligent video analytics software for security, public safety, business intelligence gathering, and process improvement applications.
+ObjectVideo Inc. formerly known as DiamondBack Vision, Inc., found in 1998, is well known for its intelligent video analytics software for security, public safety, business intelligence gathering, and process improvement applications.

 In the year 2014, Avigilon Corporation – a leading global provider of end-to-end security solutions, acquired ObjectVideo’s entire patent portfolio of video analytics, and licensed ObjectVideo’s 76 US and international patents and over 50 US and international patent applications, for a cash amount of USD 80.3 million.